 Found within the parietal lobe is the somatosensory cortex.
-It is essential for processing touch sensations and identify the location of where we’re when being touched.
+It is essential for processing touch sensations and identifying the location of where we’re when being touched.
 It also helps us distinguish between different sensations such as temperature and pain.

 Your parietal lobe determines the sensitivity of your body.
-Not everyone’s sensitivity is the same however.
+Not everyone’s sensitivity is the same, however.
 We each have unique, varying degrees of sensitivity in our bodies.

-Functions associated with the parietal lobe include:
+Functions associated with the parietal lobe

 - Interpreting language and words